Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Tried some operations on Linkedlist .

 Started cloud computing for my sem exams,finally a good topic on the curriculum!

+## Day 88 of #100DaysOfCode

+✅ Explored AWS Infrastructure
+✅ Completed a section from colt steel's MySQL course .
+✅ Did some basic Math related DSA questions

+Trying is one of the main things to strive for!